Project Leaders

 On Project Since: 2022

-“The magnitude of the entire FM Area Diversion comprehensive project is staggering,” said Tom, who joined the MFDA as its first construction manager.
+“The magnitude of the entire FM Area Diversion comprehensive project is staggering,” said Fuchs, who joined the MFDA as its first construction manager.
 In that role, he reviews designs to ensure they meet project requirements and maintains connections with the many partnering agencies.

 That ongoing coordination has been key to ensuring the project continues to move forward.
-In his short time on the project, Tom has already helped with coordination on both the federal and P3 portions of the project to overcome challenges and expedite project completion.
+In his short time on the project, Fuchs has already helped with coordination on both the federal and P3 portions of the project to overcome challenges and expedite project completion.

 Organization: Metro Flood Diversion Authority